gdalphenaar/GVSU-CIS641-SamaSquad/docs/software_requirements_specification_final.md

 | NFR5.8 | the web dashboard should have a page for user management of sensors |

 # Change Management Plan

+As this system involves a certain amount of technical ability to set up, the primary user for this system would be a commercial operation consisting of many guitars (or other instruments) in one place.
+Examples of this would be guitar or music stores, concert halls, music venues, or museums.
+These user should be easily convinced of the benefits of this system, but for an unconvinced potential user, the following are major benefits over existing systems:
+1. Low cost of commodity devices, requiring no specialized hardware
+2. Ease of monitoring compared to traditional wall-mounted sensors
+3. Ability to monitor from a computer as well as mobile devices
+4. Open system allows for end-user tweaking and configuration
+5. Easily scalable to operations of any size - dozens of sensors are easily possible
+6. Likely reduced maintenance and repair costs for guitars throughout a store - less money spent on base maintenance is more profit

+To integrate this system in a commercial user's environment:
+1. Install the Raspberry Pi on-site and configure network access.
+2. Determine the best location for remote sensors.
+As this is likely to be in an environment with many people and many sensors, a "fire and forget" approach would be best here.
+This would involve determining the best location for sensors and setting them up with a direct connection to wall power.
+This type of user should not consider battery power, due to the hassle of dealing with constant recharging in potentially inconvenient locations.
+3. As this will most likely be set up in a commercial environment, additional security should be enabled.
+As-is, this system allows for anonymous published messages and uses no encryption between sensors and the broker.
+1. This type of setup would lend itself well to a kiosk-style setting, in which the dashboard is the only thing viewable.
+This could be located in a manager's or technician's office.
+A setup like this could involve a Raspberry Pi connected directly to a monitor in a fixed location.

+A further advantage of this system lies in its simplicity: once configured, the sensors run on their own and the dashboard requires little outside interference.
+This is advantageous in a commercial setting, as it requires only a few individuals to know how to operate the system.
+Training on this front would involve showing users how to add and remove sensors and change cutpoints.
+Ideally, this could be done alongside installation, giving the installing technician the ability to work with employees to determine these settings while also determining sensor placement.
+General training would involve little more than teaching users how to access the dashboard.

+Any issues and/or bugs discovered post-installation and configuration would likely be handled on a case-by-case basis.
+As the system is open and configurable, it can be easily tweaked to fit the user's needs.
+The exact extent to which custom configurations could be handled would depend on the user's service level agreement for continued support.
+However, while official support could be offered, the open nature of this system means that anyone on-site with the requisite technical knowledge could make fixes or improvements.

 # Traceability links